sabinemm/fruit-game/README.md

 1. Clicking on overlay over the whole window area.
 2. Turning all cards, clicking on all cards fast.
 3. Turning background audio on and off by clicking mute button.
-4. Letting the timer run out to check if Game Over overlay appears.
+4. Letting timer run out to check if Game Over overlay appears.
-5. Playing the game until Victory overlay appears.
+5. Playing game until Victory overlay appears.
+6. Clicking on  mute button to see if it toggles correctly.
+7. Clicking on mute button to hear if it turns the sound on and off.
+8. Checking there are no grammar and spelling mistakes
+9. Instructions are clear.
+10. Testing if all content is visible on different size screens.

 I had planned to use Jasmine  for automated testing but due to time constraints I was not able to.
 Yet.